 This fee applies to placements in our Adoption Program.
-(Part of this fee is due at time of application, \$3000) the remaining amount is due at the time of placement.
-Items covered by this fee include but are not limited to all agency advertising costs including profile creation and development services.
-It includes your profile being listed on our website as well as www.Parentfinder.com, 10 copies of your printed and bound profiles, Facebook and blog/journaling assistance, an e-book as well as flipbook accessibility on the website.
+(Part of this fee is due at time of application, \$2,000) the remaining amount is due at the time of placement.
+Items covered by this fee include but are not limited to all agency advertising costs (Google Ad words, SEO and PPC marketing, etc.) including profile creation and development services.
+It includes your profile being listed on our website as well as www.Parentfinder.com, 10 copies of your printed and bound profiles, social media postings and blog/journaling assistance, an e-book as well as flipbook accessibility on the website.
 Advertising fee is non-refundable.

-Gender /Sex Specificity: \$2,000
+Gender /Sex Specificity